Center for Academic Resources

-Academic Resources is a number of services and programs that reside in various locations on campus designed to support students’ academic and intellectual engagement and to help them take full advantage of the curriculum.
-Our goal and higher purpose is to help students explore and take full advantage of Williams’ educational/intellectual opportunities of living and learning.
+The Center for Academic Resources houses a number of services and programs designed to support students’ academic and intellectual engagement and to help them take full advantage of the curriculum.
+Our goal is to help students explore and take full advantage of Williams’ educational/intellectual opportunities of living and learning.

 ’68 Center for Career Exploration